 - 2 tablespoons freshly squeezed lemon juice

-Top the chicken breasts, first with the sauce, then with the feta.
-Place in the oven for 5 minutes, or until the cheese is heated through and slightly melted.
-Garnish with sprigs of dill.
-Serve immediately.
+- Top the chicken breasts, first with the sauce, then with the crumbled feta.
+Bake, uncovered for 8 to 10 minutes, or until the cheese is softened and slightly melted.
+Remove from the oven, drizzle with lemon juice and serve immediately.

-The amount of dill you use in this recipe really depends on how much you enjoy the strong flavor of the herb.
-If you're not sure, it's best to use the smaller quantity and sprinkle a little additional over the top at the table if desired.
+The amount of dill you use in this recipe really depends on how much you enjoy the flavor of this fragrant herb.
+We love dill, so we use the full 3 tablespoons, but if you're not sure, start with the smaller quantity.